-Two VDU files are created and validated in a VET HELP Due submission each year.
-The first file includes student details for debts incurred between 1 January and 30 June.
-The second file includes student details for debts incurred between 1 July and 31 December.
+Two VET HELP Due submissions are created each year.
+The first submission includes student details for debts incurred between 1 January and 30 June.
+The second submission includes student details for debts incurred between 1 July and 31 December.

 The VDU file is the only file in a VET HELP Due submission.